All Episodes

 Well, that's the thing.

-What the what if the charges are bogus?
+What if the charges are bogus?

 What if the prosecutor is acting outside of the bounds of propriety in the law?